hesther/espsim/README.md

 ## Contact
-Feel free to post questions, feedback, errors or concerns on github, or email to eheid@mit.edu.
+Feel free to post questions, feedback, errors or concerns on github, or email to esther.heid@tuwien.ac.at